Ciénega Bridge: Bypass and replacement

-The majority of the bridge's structure remains unaltered, save for the guardrails, which were replaced by Jersey barriers in 1989.
+The majority of the original bridge structure remains unaltered, the exception being the original guardrails, which had been replaced by Jersey barriers in 1989.
 Although the guardrail replacement has slightly weakened the bridge's overall structural integrity, it does not pose a significant threat.
 The Ciénega Bridge is the oldest surviving open-spandrel arch bridge in Arizona.
+As of September 21, 2018, the bridge carries a section of Historic U.S. Route 80, as the Arizona Department of Transportation (ADOT) designated Marsh Station Road as part of the historic route.